Uber Account Hacked? Here Are Your Next Steps

 • Your account shows trip requests or completed trips that you didn’t request or make.

-• You have phone calls or texts from a driver about pickup when you didn’t request a trip.
+• You have phone calls or texts from a driver about a pickup you didn’t request.

 • Your account shows receipts for trips you don’t recognize.